docsforadobe/javascript-tools-guide/docs/file-system-access/folder-object.md

 |----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

 Can also be the name of a function that takes a File or Folder object as its argument.

-It is called for each file or folder found in the search; if it returns true, the object is added to the return array.
+It is called for each file or folder found in the search; if it returns `true`, the object is added to the return array.

 !!! note
     In Windows, all aliases end with the extension `.lnk`; ExtendScript strips this from the file name when found, in order to preserve compatibility with other operating systems.
 You can search for all aliases by supplying the search mask `"*.lnk"`, but note that such code is not portable.

 Retrieves the contents of this folder, filtered by the supplied mask.